-- The independent surrogate mother should be at least 21-years-old
+- The private surrogate mother should be at least 21-year old

 - She has given birth to a healthy child at least once (to ensure she understands the medical risks involved with pregnancy and childbirth)

 - She must undergo a thorough medical exam to ensure she can carry a baby full-term.
-She must also get tested for various diseases including but not limited to: HIV, hepatitis B and C, syphilis, chlamydia and Gonorrhea
+She must also get tested for various sexually transmitted diseases, including but not limited to HIV, hepatitis B and C, syphilis, chlamydia, and Gonorrhea

-- A mental health professional will be carried out a psychological screening to determine if there will or will not be problems giving up the baby after the birth
+- A mental health professional will carry out a psychological screening to determine if there will or will not be problems giving up the baby after birth

-- She understands the responsibilities (like prenatal care, giving the baby up after the birth, etc) and the need to sign a surrogacy contract (also in independent surrogacy)
+- She understands the responsibilities (like prenatal care, giving the baby up after birth, etc.) and the need to sign a private surrogacy contract (also in independent surrogacy).

-When pursuing an Indy surrogacy you will have to take care of the prescreening of your surrogate mother.
+When pursuing an Indy surrogacy, you will have to take care of the prescreening of your surrogate mother.
 Asking the right questions is vital to make the best decision.
-To make sure you don’t forget any important points you need to prepare a list in advance with the questions to ask.
+To make sure you don’t forget any important points, you need to prepare a list of questions to ask in advance.

 The big four questions that you should always ask are: